sounisi5011/npm-packages/packages/encrypted-archive/docs/encrypted-archive-structure.md

 2. Header Length

     The data length of the Header encoded in [unsigned varint].
-    It has a length of 1 to 9 bytes.
+    The varint data is variable length, ranging from 1 to 9 bytes.
+    The parser implementation should look ahead to a maximum of 9 bytes of data and decode varint.

 3. Header